 November 6, 1986.
 600 copies from the original RR-1001 A RE / RR-1001 B masters were pressed for a release on the Max Hammer label, with a new printed cover titled RENAISSANCE MINSTRALS II [sic!].

 THE WCF RELEASES

-WCF pressed their copy in mono, in decreased sound quality, counterfeiting the original Renaissance Records release.The matrix number is 726 A RI (with B scratched) / 726 B. We saw the following pressings:
+WCF pressed its copy in mono, resulting in a decreased sound quality.
+The insert counterfeits the original Renaissance Records release.The matrix number is 726 A RI (with B scratched) / 726 B. We saw the following pressings:

-1. late 1971/early 1972.
+1. Late 1971 or early 1972.
 Insert copied from the original one, without the word "STEREO" on top, printed black/white; purple label with silver printed "Renaissance Records II" and track listing

 2. late 1972 or early 1973.
 New insert perfectly matching the original one, printed in dark purple, with "# 726" added on top right; dark red label with black printed titles.

 3. 1973.
 Same insert and label, or blank labels, new stampers with the letters GM added before the number 726, black as well as yellowish monochromatic insert.

 4. 1974.
 Folder-type cover, with the same drawing as #3, printed in black and white or monochromatic pale yellow.
 The disc had plain white labels.

 INTEREST.
 The first pressing has some interest **/*